Supply chain sustainability: A norm for organizations

 What is the difference between Green Supply Chain Management and Sustainable Supply Chain Management?

-Green supply chain management: It aims to achieve zero waste, zero net emissions, and zero additional negative impacts in the supply chain.
+Green supply chain management: It aims to achieve zero waste, net zero emissions, and zero additional negative impacts in the supply chain.
 It seeks to ensure that the processes used to manage a supply chain keep a constant watch on improvements or any activity that can potentially decrease the environmental footprint of a process or product.

 Today’s green supply chain management requires incorporating environmental focus at every stage of product and service in a supply chain.